alphagov/govuk-frontend/docs/releasing/after-publishing-a-release.md

 The message we send on Slack is usually a shorter version of the email.

-We also need to review the GOV.UK Design System overview canvases we have on each support channel, updating the version number of GOV.UK Frontend in [GDS: #govuk-design-system](https://gds.slack.com/docs/T8GT9416G/F08UG2X7BFD) and [x-gov: #govuk-design-system](https://ukgovernmentdigital.slack.com/docs/T04V6EBTR/F058W5T94ET)
+We should also review the GOV.UK Design System overview canvases we have on each support channel, updating the version number of GOV.UK Frontend in [GDS: #govuk-design-system](https://gds.slack.com/docs/T8GT9416G/F08UG2X7BFD) and [x-gov: #govuk-design-system](https://ukgovernmentdigital.slack.com/docs/T04V6EBTR/F058W5T94ET).

-### Design System website
+## Update the Design System website

-We should check if we need to update the following places on the website:
+We should decide whether we need to update the following places on the website:

-- the "what's new" section on the homepage of the website.
-The content for this section can be found in [/views/partials/\_whats-new.njk](https://github.com/alphagov/govuk-design-system/blob/main/views/partials/_whats-new.njk).
+- the "What's New" section on the homepage of the website - the content for this section can be found in [/views/partials/\_whats-new.njk](https://github.com/alphagov/govuk-design-system/blob/main/views/partials/_whats-new.njk)
-- the aliases section in the metadata of the [Upcoming components and patterns page](https://github.com/alphagov/govuk-design-system/blob/main/src/community/upcoming-components-patterns/index.md?plain=1) to ensure that if a release includes a new component that searches for that component on the website no longer point at that page
+- the aliases section in the metadata of the [Upcoming components and patterns page](https://github.com/alphagov/govuk-design-system/blob/main/src/community/upcoming-components-patterns/index.md?plain=1) to make sure that searches on the website for a new component no longer point at that page

-## Clear the decks
+## Tidy up our issue list and sprint board

-Finally, we should make sure that our issue list and sprint board are tidy by making sure:
+Finally, we should tidy up our issue list and sprint board by making sure:

-- issues created for this release are all complete, closed, and moved into the **Done** column on the [Design System cycle board](https://github.com/orgs/alphagov/projects/53)
+- issues created for this release are all complete, closed and moved into the **Done** column on the [Design System cycle board](https://github.com/orgs/alphagov/projects/53)
-- that all the issues (on the same board) solved and/or published in this release have been moved from the **Ready to Release** column to **Done**
+- all the issues on the cycle board that were closed in this release have been moved from the **Ready to Release** column to **Done**
 - any associated milestones are closed